Kashqwerty/MLM-Individual-Assessment---Unsupervised-Learning/README.md

 # **Supervised Learning Analysis**
 This repository contains a Jupyter Notebook that explores **Supervised Learning models** using a dataset of 5001 records.
-The analysis includes **data preprocessing, feature engineering, model training, evaluation, and recommendations**.
+The analysis includes **data preprocessing, model training, evaluation, and recommendations**.

 ## **Project Overview**
 The project applies various supervised machine learning models to classify data and assess their performance using different metrics.
 The models analyzed include: